chrmod/raureif/README.md

 framework and platform agnostic.
 So if you plan to release your library for multiple enviroments (node/browser/iot) - raureif may be a tool for your.

+Important!
+Raureif is still in early stage and should not be used for production workflows if you're unwilling to fix its internals.

 ## Installation

 To get `raureif` in the PATH, install it globally: